IshaCodes04/Imp-Backend-Lectures/Razorpay-1/readme.md

 * For these all things we use razorpay

 - Now what is razorpay? - razorpay is a payment agreegiater also known as a payment gateway which gives a way for accept payyments and verifed them

+*Here we create a product and a user buy our product through razorpay (dummy payment)*

+- i create whole frontend or backend for check how all these things going on behind the code